Planning an Education Visit

 Learning experiences are targeted and tailored to meet students’ learning outcomes and aim to enrich and enhance knowledge, skills, values and attitudes while complementing classroom learning at the appropriate level.

-To make the visit enjoyable, worthwhile and stress free, please book at least three weeks in advance.
+To make the visit enjoyable, worthwhile and stress free, please book self-guided visits in advance.
 Please let us know the arrival time and the length of your visit.
 It is important you keep to your booking times and booked gallery spaces as early or late arrival can affect the quality of your visit and the visits of other booked groups.

 Please book your visit online below.